Guide to app architecture

 Services

-As a rule of thumb, services are most helpful when the necessary data lives outside of your application's Dart code - which is true of each for the examples above.
+As a rule of thumb, services are most helpful when the necessary data lives outside of your application's Dart code - which is true of each of the preceding examples.

 Services and repositories have a many-to-many relationship.
 A single Repository can use several services, and a service can be used by multiple repositories.